MollyZalman/Unit-Two-List-Pagination-and-Filtering/README.md

 js-standard-style

 ### Features
-No matter how many students are added to the pagination, the webpage will sort them by 10
+No matter how many students are added to the pagination, the webpage will sort them by 10.

 ### Credits
-Thank you to Kevin Anderson as well as the rock stars at Treehouse for helping me through my first JavaScript project.
+The team at Treehouse are superstars each step of the way.
+Thank you!